June24-optimize/Diagnostic-indication-generation/README.md

 ### **Key Components:**

+- **Feature Extractor with Cross-Attention for Image-Text Alignment:**
+  -The Feature Extractor with Cross-Attention is a key component that aligns image features (from the Image Encoder) with language representations (from the Text Decoder) to enable accurate diagnosis text generation.
+  -Extracts image features from the Vision Transformer.
+  -Processes tokenized text inputs from the Text Decoder (BioBERT).
+  -Applies Cross-Attention Mechanism to align the two modalities.
+      Query, Key, Value Mechanism:
+      Query → Text tokens from the decoder.
+      Key, Value → Image features.
+      Computes attention scores to determine which image features are most relevant for each text token, ensuring the generated text is clinically meaningful and contextually aware.

+- **Preprocessing** (Before Retrieval & Generation)
+  Text Normalization:
+  Convert medical terms into a standardized form (e.g., "GBM" → "Glioblastoma Multiforme").
+Use RadLex ontologies for medical term standardization.
+  Clinical Embedding Augmentation:
+  Combine image embeddings with structured clinical notes to enrich retrieval.
+  Use BioBERT embeddings for text-based retrieval queries.
+  Query Expansion:
+  Expand user input (MRI observations) with synonyms, related conditions, and anatomical structures.
+  Example: "Tumor in the left frontal lobe" → Expand to include “lesion,” “mass,” “neoplasm,” etc.

 - **Multimodal Retrieval:**
   - Uses **image embeddings** + **clinical keywords** to search a **vector database** of past cases & medical literature.
   - Implements **FAISS or Pinecone** for **efficient case retrieval**.